satyakresna/demo-livewire-datatable/README.md

 ## Features

-Filter, sort and refresh datatable. 🙂
+Filter, sort, refresh, and delete data in datatable. 🙂

 ## Requirement